Boost success – structure your email marketing campaigns

 I always like to recommend a VIP first look at Black Friday deals.
 That approach gives a benefit to those people who’ve spend the most money with you, gives them a sense of exclusivity and gives them a nice little bonus.

 This stage is all about the longevity of your campaigns.
-It will be dictated by a number of things including; the success of your Black Friday campaign to date, the nature of your business, and your strategic goals.
+It will be dictated by a number of things including; the success of your email marketing campaigns to date, the nature of your business, and your strategic goals.
 Consider all of the above when you structure your email marketing campaigns.

 For example, it may be an idea to continue an extending a Black Friday sale exclusively for subscribers who didn’t purchase during the promotional period?
 Such as this extension message from the Botanist.

 These are all ‘recognised’ calendar events, with two things in common, 1) your participation is probably expected and 2) these calendar events all were created by Marketers!

 On these big calendar events, such as standing out can be incredibly difficult.
 So why not consider creating your own unique marketing events.
 Designing unique marketing programmes based on the behaviour of your audience.
 Create something really special.

 Structure your email marketing campaigns, and plan for success.